-At the time of instruction Tatenhill Parish Council were looking to identify potential pockets of land to add up to 10 properties into the community.
+At the time of instruction, Tatenhill Parish Council were looking to identify potential pockets of land to add up to 10 properties into the community.
 The Parish Council has fairly strict guidance particularly on appearance and the percentage of market housing.
-At lease 50% of development needed to be designed as either affordable, elderly or starter homes.
+At least 50% of development needed to be designed as either affordable, elderly, or starter homes.

 The design of the properties as a farmstead was well received by East Staffordshire Borough Council.
 The bespoke nature of the design and presentation of the drawings enabled the planning officers to have confidence in the quality of the proposed development.